jonnymarshall/LocalScribe/README.md

 # LocalScribe

 **Overview:**
-LocalTranscribe is a lightweight web application built using Python, HTML, and CSS that facilitates local transcription directly within the browser.
+LocalScribe is a lightweight web application built using Python, HTML, and CSS that facilitates local transcription directly within the browser.
 With LocalTranscribe, users can effortlessly transcribe audio files into text format, generating both a timecoded `.srt` file and a plain text file (`.txt`) with the transcript.
 This app is designed to provide a seamless transcription experience while prioritizing privacy and security by performing all transcription tasks locally on the user's device.

 **Key Features:**
 1. **Local Transcription:** Perform transcription tasks directly within the user's browser, ensuring data privacy and security.